Ballarat Termite Control & Treatment

 Contact the RID today for a fast response and professional advice.

 The Treatment Process

 The first step we take is to conduct a comprehensive inspection of the structure under attack, we may commence initial treatment then and there before preparing a detailed termite management proposal.

 Second Step – we assess the best practice approach to eliminating the infestation providing a written termite management proposal and we’ll commence the treatment process aiming for complete colony elimination.

 Third Step – we monitor and continue treatment until termites have been eliminated, from there we will provide expert recommendations for preventative treatment and schedule a follow up inspection.

-RID are equipped with the latest thermal imaging technology allowing us to assess the damage and infestation with minimal invasive destruction.
-Without this other pest controllers, should be removing portions of your walls to do the job right and this is now, thanks to our technology, non-essential.
+RID Pest are equipped with the latest thermal imaging & termite radar technology allowing us to assess the damage and infestation with minimal invasive destruction required.
+We are also accredited with some of the leading termiticide products available on the market.

 Subterranean termites are commonly referred to as “white ants’ and although ants also live underground, they share no other real similarities in either lifestyle or appearance.